fordesmith/crisp-dna/_docs/muffin-protocol.md

 -   **A muffin should not get more than 1-2 days old** without being eaten by somebody, thrown away, or reheated (by talking to the customer/sender).
 -   **You can't push a muffin onto someone else, they have to pull**.
 The muffin is yours until someone else explicitly takes it (for example by saying "I'll take the muffin").
 You can of course recommend (or even try to convince) someone else to take it from you.
 This goes both ways - if someone offers you a muffin, you don't have to respond if you aren't interested.
 -   When in doubt:
-    -   Broadcast an email to everybody who might be interested or involved in this muffin (write BULLE in the subject, as per our [email conventions](email-conventions.html)).
+    -   Broadcast an email to everybody who might be interested or involved in this muffin (write MUFFIN in the subject, as per our [email conventions](email-conventions.html)).
     -   or send the muffin to "upwards" or to a central person such the board or our business developer.
 For example if the muffin seems to be strategic and might lead to a big dinner.
 -   **When broadcasting to find interested muffin-takers, give your colleagues one day** to indicate interest in the muffin.
 Don't just let the first one that answers have the muffin.
 There might be more interested.
 Letting the first one that answers having the muffin leads to race conditions and might cause tension between colleagues.